NIP omega-categorical structures: the rank 1 case: Preliminaries

 \subsection{Rank}

-We define rank as in \cite{CherHru}, Section 2.2.1, restricting to the $\omega$-categorical context.
-This notion of rank also coincides with what is now called thorn-rank, which is defined for any structure: see \cite[Definition 4.1.1, Remark 4.1.9]{On1}.
+We define rank as in \cite[Section 2.2.1]{CherHru}, restricting to the $\omega$-categorical context.
+This notion of rank also coincides with what is now called thorn-rank, which is defined for any structure: see \cite[Definition 4.1, Remark 4.1.9]{On1}.
+We start by giving the definition as it appears in \cite{CherHru}, then discuss it briefly before giving an equivalent definition.
+Hopefully, this will help the reader gain some intuition of this notion.